Outdoor therapy retreats

 My part of Tassie

-My part of Tasmania (called Lutruwita in the Palawa language) is the top end of Tasmania, which mainly covers Northern Tasmania and the Central Highlands, and some of the North-West and North-East of Tassie.
+My part of Tasmania (called Lutruwita in the Palawa language) is the top end of Tasmania, which covers Northern Tasmania and the Central Highlands, and some of the North-West and North-East of Tassie.

 I have spent most of my time in the Meander Valley, consisting of the fertile lush farmland and picturesque bluffs that dominate the landscape west-southwest of Launceston.
 The friendly country town of Deloraine is an art and crafts hub sitting on the Meander River with the majestic Great Western Tiers / Kooparoona Niara in the background.